Several packages of sourdough bread labeled 'Southeast Sourdough City Loaf' wrapped in brown paper with labels, arranged closely together.

 Soft focaccia sprinkled with rosemary, garlic confit and flaked sea salt.

-Sesame White Sandwich Bread
+artisan White Sandwich Bread

 Traditional bread pan shape with sesame seeds folded into the loaf.